 - Walking/working out with shoes that do not provide adequate support, especially for people with a high arch, flat feet, or biomechanics issues that cause weight to be distributed unevenly as a person walks and stands.

 How Does the Plantar Fascia Become Inflamed and Injured?

-The plantar fascia primarily provides shock absorption to the heel and foot.
-Through increased pressure, repeated stretching, and wear and tear, the tissue can develop small tears that lead to painful swelling and inflammation.
-In addition to long distance running and obesity, plantar fasciitis can also develop as a result of other factors including:
+The plantar fascia primarily provides shock absorption to the heel and foot, the plantar fascia has an inherent degree elasticity (like a rubber band) that allows the foot to flex and adapt to the ground.
+Through increased pressure, repeated stretching, and wear and tear, the plantar fascia can develop small tears that lead to painful swelling and inflammation.
+In addition to the strain from athletic activities and obesity, plantar fasciitis can also develop as a result of other factors including:

 - Physical activities like ballet and other sports that involve added stress and pressure on the heels

-- Occupational risks for developing chronic heel pain are higher for professionals who spend long hours and shifts on their feet, such as teachers, nurses, and retail workers
+- Occupational risks for developing chronic heel pain are higher for professionals who spend long hours and shifts on their feet, such as teachers, nurses, factory workers and retail workers

 Plantar Fasciitis Treatment in Grand Rapids, MI

 For relief from chronic heel and foot pain, contact Grand Rapids podiatrist Dr. Charles R. Solon at Croswell Podiatry by calling 616-774-9571 to schedule an appointment today!